msavita-cloud/architecture-center/docs/solution-ideas/articles/document-translation-for-language-and-audio-for-accessbility.md

 [!INCLUDE [header_file](../../../includes/sol-idea-header.md)]

-This solution idea explains how to leverage [Azure Cognitive Services](https://learn.microsoft.com/en-us/azure/cognitive-services/) in a user-friendly manner by offering options for translation of documents, accommodating both language and audio preferences to meet accessibility standards and reach a global audience.
+This solution idea explains how to leverage [Azure Cognitive Services](https://learn.microsoft.com/en-us/azure/cognitive-services/) in a user-friendly manner by offering options for translation of documents, accommodating both language and audio preferences to meet accessibility standards and reach a global audience and also Apply OpenAI to further gain further insights from the document.

 ## Architecture

 ![Diagram that shows how to ingest, extract and translate documents in language and audio.](https://github.com/msavita-cloud/architecture-center/blob/main/docs/solution-ideas/media/document-translation-for-language-and-audio-for-accessbility.png)

-*Download a [Visio file](https://arch-center.azureedge.net/document-translation-for-language-and-audio-for-accessbility.vsdx) of this architecture.*
+*Download a [SVG](https://github.com/msavita-cloud/architecture-center/blob/main/docs/solution-ideas/media/document-translation-for-language-and-audio-for-accessbility.png) of this architecture.*

 ### Dataflow